IvanPalm/Resume.md/CV_IvanPalmegiani_GitHub.md

 **Master of Science (MSc)**, Jul.
 2010
 *Environmental Sciences and Natural Resources Management*, University of Sassari.
 Grade: 110/110 *cum Laude*
-Environmental modelling, statistical inference, advanced statistical theory, zoocenosis and wildlife conservation, wildlife management, genetics, plant conservation, environmental economics, systems ecology, landscape ecology, regional geology, sedimentology.
+Environmental modelling, statistical inference, advanced statistical theory, systems ecology, landscape ecology, regional geology, pedology, sedimentology, zoocenosis and wildlife conservation, wildlife management, genetics, plant conservation, environmental economics

 **Bachelor of Science (BSc)**, Feb.
 2008
 *Environmental Sciences*, University of Perugia.
 Grade: 107/110
-Principles of biology, geology and ecology.
-The course of study covered a wide range of subjects to provide the students with the solid background required to undertake ecological and environmental studies.
+Principles of biology, ecology, and geology.
+The course of study covered a wide range of subjects to provide the students with the solid background required to undertake ecological and environmental studies

 <h2> Further training </h2>